 Transportation: The sludge withdrawn from the septic tanks and latrine pits by the cleaners is disposed of in various places.
-Based on the survey from 2020, it was observed that only 16% of the respondents who use any kind of containment system, informed that faecal sludge (sludge from the septic tanks or covered pit latrines) is disposed of in a dug hole covered with soil away from the house.
-The major portion (51%) is disposed into drain.
-Besides, the sludge disposed into the canal and river is 3%, into open ground is 1%, whereas 28% of respondents informed that sludge is carried away by mechanical vacuum trucks.
-Since there are no treatment facilities in the town, vacuum trucks also discharge contained sludge to drain, water bodies, or open ground.
+Based on the survey from 2020, it was observed that about 53% of the respondents who use any kind of containment system, informed that faecal sludge (sludge from the septic tanks or covered pit latrines) is disposed of in a dug hole covered with soil away from the house.
+Besides, 47% of sludge is disposed into the canal, river, drain and open ground.

-Treatment/Disposal: Presently, there are no treatment facilities in the town.
+Treatment/Disposal: Presently, there are no excreta treatment facilities in Chuadanga town.